 I looked at the prisoners in the dormitories.
 Asleep on bunks, on benches playing cards, a few idlers sweating by the door, expecting an early release.
 Others squatted in the corners of this doleful place, plotting, gibbering and staring blankly ahead.
 They looked, in the most literal and profound sense, unfortunate.

 Some inmates were sent out in chain gangs to pick up the litter of the suburbs or bury the poor, homeless, dispossessed and nameless dead of America in unmarked graves.
 All inmates wear black and white striped uniforms.
 But there is pink underwear to soften things.
-Pink boxers, socks and thermal tops were introduced in 1995 after staff complained about $48,000 worth of missing boxer shorts.
-It turned out that former inmates had been selling them, for around $10 each, in the bars of Phoenix.
-They thought the new pink colour would be a deterrent.
-As a bonus indignity, all inmates are now transported to and from the jail in pink restraints.
+Pink boxers, socks and thermal tops were introduced in 1995 after staff complained about $48,000 (£28,000) worth of missing boxer shorts.
+It turned out that former inmates had been selling them, for around $10 (£5.90) each, in the bars of Phoenix.
+They thought the new pink colour would cause deterrence.
+As an extra discipline, all inmates are now transported to and from the jail in pink restraints.

 Immune to feeling, the guards of Towers Jail strip you down and go to work on your ego with a set of pliers and a blowtorch.
 "To me," said a guard, "they're just douchebags.
 Criminals.
 They wouldn't be in here if they hadn't done anything wrong."